HomeTravel GuideUzbekistan SightsBarsa-Kelmes Island

 Geographical Features

-• Salt Marsh: The area is dominated by a vast salt marsh, a consequence of the Aral Sea's evaporation.
-The environment here is harsh, with extreme temperatures and high salinity, making it uninhabitable for most plants and animals.
+Barsa-Kelmes is dominated by a vast salt marsh that formed as the Aral Sea evaporated over the past decades.
+The environment here is extremely harsh, with blistering summer heat, frigid winters, and high soil salinity, making it nearly impossible for most plants and animals to survive.

 Ecological Importance

-• Barsa-Kelmes Nature Reserve: Established in 1939, this nature reserve was created to protect the region's unique wildlife and plant life.
-Despite its tough environment, the area is home to species like the kulan (wild ass), goitered gazelle, and the saiga antelope.
+Despite its challenging environment, Barsa-Kelmes is recognized for its ecological significance.
+The Barsa-Kelmes Nature Reserve, established in 1939, was created to protect the region's rare wildlife and plant life.
+The reserve is home to species such as the kulan (wild ass), goitered gazelle, and the elusive saiga antelope, all adapted to survive in these extreme conditions.

 Cultural Mystique